pritesh-shrivastava/melanoma-classification/project_report.md

 ### Justification

 Our ensemble model acheives an Area under ROC curve of 82.39 % on the test set (public leaderboard).
-This is much better than the results of our simple baseline model that gave a score of 69.9 %.
+This is much better than the resul1ts of our simple baseline model that gave a score of 69.9 %.
 We have been able to make significant improvement over our evaluation metric through this project !

 ### Future steps for improvement